cashubtc/nuts/CTF.md

 The oracle signature scheme is compatible with the [DLC (Discreet Log Contracts) specification](https://github.com/discreetlogcontracts/dlcspecs/blob/master/Oracle.md), allowing Cashu mints to leverage existing DLC oracle infrastructure.
 See [Oracle Communication](#oracle-communication) for details.

-Caution: Applications that rely on oracle resolution must verify that the oracle is trustworthy and check via the mint's [info][06] endpoint that NUT-28 is supported.
+Caution: Applications that rely on oracle resolution must verify that the oracle is trustworthy and check via the mint's [info][06] endpoint that NUT-CTF is supported.

-**Related specifications:** [NUT-29][29] defines split/merge operations for creating and dissolving complete sets of conditional tokens.
-[NUT-30][30] extends this framework with numeric outcome conditions.
+**Related specifications:** [NUT-CTF-split-merge][CTF-split-merge] defines split/merge operations for creating and dissolving complete sets of conditional tokens.
+[NUT-CTF-numeric][CTF-numeric] extends this framework with numeric outcome conditions.
 Both are optional but highly recommended for prediction market use cases.

 ## Terminology